NAYOON-Github/test/README.md

 # CenterIR-EEG-Depression

-This repository contains the official PyTorch implementation of the paper:
+This repository contains the official PyTorch implementation of the paper

-**CenterIR: An Imbalance-Aware Deep Regression Framework for EEG-Based Depression Severity Estimation in Older Adults**, published in *IEEE Journal of Biomedical and Health Informatics (JBHI)*.
+**"CenterIR: An Imbalance-Aware Deep Regression Framework for EEG-Based Depression Severity Estimation in Older Adults"**

 Last update : 2026/01/23